 5 Ways to Drink Soju

-As your proud ambassadors of everything Korean, we here at KPOP foods take our jobs very seriously to give you a peek into what Korea truly looks, feels, and sounds like.
-There are many aspects of a culture: its art, its history, its people, its values.
+As your proud ambassadors of everything Korean, we here at KPOP foods take our jobs very seriously to give you a peek into what Korea truly looks, feels, and tastes like.
+There are many aspects of Korean culture: its art, its history, its people, its values.
 Today, we’ll talk about Korea’s favorite beverage: soju.

 Soju is Korea’s lifeblood.
 That’s no hyperbole: the most popular soju brand, Jinro, sells 9 million bottles per day.
-Even all the Chads and Brads with their 4.5% piss water at the Goathouse can’t put up those numbers.
-Soju, a 20% liquor commonly distilled in Korea, is held in the same cultural esteem as domestic beer in America.
+Soju, a 20% liquor distilled in Korea, is held in the same cultural esteem as domestic beer in America.
 Have you ever seen a Budweiser ad?
 The slow motion clips of trucks plowing through creeks, a golden retriever, and some middle aged man at the brewery looking at the golden beer with pride.
 It’s not an advertisement for Budweiser; it’s an advertisement of what Budweiser stands for: America.
-Soju commercials are the same concept: it’s a hole in the wall Korean BBQ place, there’s a cute Korean girl giving you a glass, and K-Pop music.
+Soju commercials are the same concept: it’s a hole in the wall Korean BBQ place, there’s a cute Korean girl giving you a glass, and the sizzle of meat with a background of KPOP music.
 It focuses on the Korean values and lifestyle that soju embodies.

 Both beverages are the glue that holds us all together, and coincidentally, both beverages have plenty of games to consume excessive (yet responsible) amounts of alcohol.
 Here are 5 ways to drink soju: